PILOT AWARDS APPLICATION INFORMATION WILL BE AVAILABLE FALL 2026

 Funding: Awards are for one year, up to $40,000 direct cost.
 Funds may be used for non-faculty salary support (research staff, lab tech, study coordinator, etc.).
 Funds may not be used for faculty salary support.
 Awarded funds must be expended by the closing date of the CTSA grant year.
 For funded projects, NIH required documentation must be submitted prior to award start date.
 IRB or IACUC approval must be obtained prior to project start date.

 Eligibility: Faculty only.
 One proposal may be submitted per faculty member.
 Any faculty member who has a current grant with overlapping aims is not eligible to apply.
+Anyone who received a CTSA pilot in the past 3 years is not eligible to apply.
 The CTS Pilot Program strongly encourage proposals that involve:

 - Collaborations among clinical, translational and basic scientists.